frenya/frenya.github.io/_posts/2021-01-19-code-coverage-nyc.md

 ...
 ```

-Notice, that we are actully instrumenting the files in the `out` directory - they will be translated to .ts using source maps.
+Notice, that we are actully instrumenting the files in the `out` directory - they will be translated to your `src/**/*.ts` files using source maps.

 If you want to check your include/exclude configuration, you can run the following: